kubermatic/docs/content/kubermatic/main/tutorials-howtos/networking/expose-strategies/_index.en.md

   corporate proxy (HTTPS proxy) to reach the control plane.
 * An agent is deployed on each worker node to provide access to the apiserver from within the cluster via the `kubernetes` service.
-The agent binds the IP used as the `kubernetes` service endpoint, which is currently hardcoded to `192.168.30.10`.
-This IP cannot collide with anything else running in the datacenter.
+The agent binds the IP used as the `kubernetes` service endpoint.
+The default value of tunneling agent IP is `100.64.30.10`.
+This is a configurable field `tunnelingAgentIP` in cluster API and make sure that this IP cannot collide with anything else running in the datacenter.

 ## Configuring the Expose Strategy
 The expose strategy can be configured at 3 levels: